Feature Selection

 4. Wrapper Methods

 Wrapper methods treat the feature selection process as a search problem.
+Think of them as a Sports Coach: the coach tries out different combinations of players in practice scrimmages to see which specific lineup scores the most points.
 They evaluate different combinations of features by actually training a model and assessing its performance on a hold-out set.

 Examples:

-• Recursive Feature Elimination (RFE): Starts with all features, trains the model, drops the least important feature (e.g., smallest weight), and repeats.
+- Recursive Feature Elimination (RFE): Starts with all features, trains the model, drops the least important feature (e.g., the one with the absolute smallest weight in a linear model), and repeats.
+This is a greedy backward approach.

-• Forward Selection: Starts with zero features and iteratively adds the one that improves the model the most.
+- Forward Selection: Starts with zero features and iteratively adds the one that improves the validation score the most until no further improvement is seen.

 [!WARNING] Wrapper methods are computationally expensive (O(2D) in exhaustive search) and highly prone to overfitting, as the feature subset is optimized explicitly for the specific model’s validation performance.